-Marriage and Family Counseling/Therapy Track in Counselor Education and Supervision
+Marriage and Family Counseling/Therapy Track Doctoral degree in Counselor Education and Supervision

-At The University of Akron the School of Counseling Doctoral Degree in Counselor Education and Supervision with two different tracks: Counselor Education (CE) and Marriage and Family Counseling/Therapy (MFCT).
+At The University of Akron the School of Counseling Doctoral Degree in Counselor Education and Supervision tracks: Counselor Education (CE) and Marriage and Family Counseling/Therapy (MFCT).
 Please note: these programs are being phased out and will no longer be accepting new applicants.
 Those currently enrolled are not effected by this.

 Specifically, the Marriage and Family Counseling/Therapy (MFCT) Track in Counselor Education and Supervision aims to train students to become advanced practitioners, teachers, supervisors, and/or researchers in the field of marriage and family therapy.
 Training is based on a systemic/relational view of life in which an understanding and respect for diversity and non-discrimination are fundamentally addressed, practiced, and valued.
 Our students will value the importance of providing service to the community within the context of interprofessional collaboration and recognize the need to advocate for the field.